| This is the NGK Air Fuel Ratio Meter that can be mounted under

 tuning to go now that the new engine is broken in.

-Thanks to
+.jpg) Thanks to

 Jamie's work underneath, a nice, neat

 and simple installation.
+Jamie's

-Performance Muffler Shop
+Performance Muffler Shop45

 Alden Street